This is the fun part! We want you to personalize your room, but also understand what you can bring and what is better left at home.

 All furniture, including bed parts, must stay in the room.
 There is no storage space available for University furnishings moved to accommodate personal items.

-Bed frames adjust to loft height in all halls except Walsh Hall (Walsh residents must rent a loft if interested).
+Bed frames adjust to various heights (including loft height) in all halls.
 See Bed Frame for dimensions of the bed, how high you can raise the bed and what can fit under it.
 The picture to the right shows the bed raised at 63".
 The mattress is 80" long and 36" wide.
 Beds may also be bunked on this frame/mattress by attaching a second metal bed frame at the bottom.
 The extra wooden sides must be stored in the student's room if bunking is preferred.

 Pictures and posters may be hung on the walls of your room; we recommend using very small nails, t-pins, and thumbtacks to hang items.
 Using these will eliminate the problem of unsightly wall damage.
 Refrain from using stick-on material and other adhesive products that can damage walls.